guydavis/guydavis.github.io/_posts/2024-10-22-gmail-slow-email-notifications.markdown

 ## <a id="sms-gateway">SMS Workaround</a>

-So after exhausting all avenues above to get my phone to display time email notifications, I noticed that my phone did display SMS text messages nearly instantly.
+So after exhausting all avenues above to get my phone to display timely email notifications, I noticed that my phone did display SMS text messages nearly instantly.
 So I cooked up a workaround that involved triggering an SMS message to my phone based on an email forward rule in the Gmail service itself.

 ### Carrier SMS Gateway